badges/shields/README.md

 When adding or changing a service [please add tests][service-tests].

 This project has quite a backlog of suggestions!
-If you're new to the project, maybe you'd like to opan a pull request to address one of them:
+If you're new to the project, maybe you'd like to open a pull request to address one of them:

 [![GitHub issues by-label](https://img.shields.io/github/issues/badges/shields/good%20first%20issue.svg)](https://github.com/badges/shields/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22)